 - Use protective covering and clothing

-If you are experiencing symptoms of skin cancer or need a screening, visit Kendall Dermatology at our Miami, Florida dermatology office.
+If you are experiencing symptoms of skin cancer or need a screening, visit Kendall Dermatology at our Kendall, Florida dermatology office.
 We offer a comprehensive range of skincare treatments, including the latest clinical and cosmetic dermatology procedures.
 Our office is home to skilled dermatologists and licensed estheticians.
 Contact our office by calling 305.595.0393 or fill out the form on this page to schedule an appointment anytime.